November 20, 2012

 Giger guitar WIP

 Still in the process of becoming familiar with Inspire paints.
 I prefer to prepare decently, because I hate to mess up property of other people.
 So trial and error is performed on my own guitar that I bought when I still had money for 100 Euro.
 First wet sanding with 2500 grid (because the original clear was still in mint condition), then several layers of white base coat.
 The base layers behave pretty well, they're strong and provide a good surface with enough grip to spray fine detail.
 Below is the result of a few hours of spraying a Giger inspired image.
 I'm not copying Giger's fabulous art accurately.
-Unlike portraits this type of work allows me to use my intuition.
+Unlike portraits this type of work allows me to use my intuition, without having to focus on likeness, which is nice.

 Air pressure is important; Inspire allows to use extremely low pressures.
 I tune it so that paint and air just come out of the airbrush, then up it a notch (1/8 th of a turn or so) and this will make the airbrush spray lines as thin as a hair.
 Using low air pressure requires building an image in several / many layers.
 This is the best way to paint (in French, but best description around); not only can you get the exact right nuance, but the thinly diluted paint and low air pressure allows to work extremely accurate.